Skip to main content

 Learn more about our flagship programs

-The NCJFCJ provides education and resources to judges seeking to change practice in their courts and communities around how domestic violence cases are adjudicated.
-All of the NCJFCJ’s judicial education programs focus on the principles of adult education and on an understanding of the learning styles of judges.
-Educational topics and resources include criminal and civil cases involving domestic violence, child custody decision-making in domestic violence cases, protection order practices, including the seizure and storage of firearms, the overlap of domestic violence and child maltreatment, immigration issues, working with self-represented litigants, and judicial leadership, including judicial ethics.
+The NCJFCJ provides education and resources to judges seeking to change practice in their courts impacting how domestic violence cases are adjudicated.
+All of the NCJFCJ’s judicial education programs are built upon principles of adult education with an understanding of the unique learning needs of judges.
+Educational topics and resources include criminal and civil cases involving domestic violence, child custody decision-making in domestic violence cases, protection order practices, including the seizure and storage of firearms, the overlap of domestic violence and child maltreatment, immigration issues, working with self-represented litigants, and judicial leadership and ethics.
 In addition, the FVDR encourages and facilitates judicial leadership around domestic violence through jurisdiction-specific training and the Judicial Engagement Network.

 Custody Decision-Making and Domestic Violence